'MultiVersus' tier list: ranking all 17 characters from best to worst

-With platform fighter MultiVersus currently having 17 playable characters across its roster and five available from the start, it can be difficult to choose who to invest your time into.
+With platform fighter MultiVersus currently having 17 playable characters across its roster and five available from the start (four of which rotate), it can be difficult to choose who to invest your time into.
 Couple that with 1v1 and 2v2 matchups alongside five different classes, and it gets even harder.
-That’s why we put together a tier list of the best and worst of the roster, whilst explaining a little about how each character plays as we go.
+That’s why we put together a tier list of the best and worst of the Season One roster, whilst explaining a little about how each character plays as we go.

-Ongoing patches and new characters coming to MultiVersus could change this list slightly, but unless one character undergoes a complete rework, the descriptions below should still apply.
+Season One has arrived in MultiVersus, and pretty much every character has undergone some changes.
+As the meta evolves, we’ll be sure to update this tier list, but for now, we’re still waiting for the dust to settle.
 We won’t be including perk abilities in this list, instead going for how easy each character is to get to grips with, their offensive and defensive capabilities, and general playstyle.

 Every character, unlocked or not, can also be played in The Lab for free, with a number of tweaks letting you experiment however you see fit before taking them online (if you’re wondering about Toast in MultiVersus, we’ve got you covered here too).
 So be sure to jump into The Lab after checking out our list.